SuperOfficeDocs/superoffice-docs/docs/online/sandbox/index.md

   * cscu - URL to *customer.fcgi*
   * csbl - URL to *blogic.fcgi*

-* All scheduled tasks have been marked as disabled unless you chose to enable them in the wizard
+* All scheduled tasks have been marked as disabled unless you chose to enable them in the wizard.

 * Any SuperOffice App Store app that was authorized on your production database will not work in the sandbox and you will have to sign up again if you want to use it here.
 The authorization/approval for the app to access a specific installation is a one-to-one link.

+* [See all steps][5]

 ## Best practices